 WHAT ARE THE CLIMATIC AND GEOGRAPHIC DESIGN CRITERIA FOR KENT?

-Click here for Building Design Criteria
+Click here for the Building Design Criteria

 CAN I GET COPIES OF PLANS FOR BUILDINGS IN KENT?

 Building plans have been retained in Planning Services for some buildings built after 1990.
-There may be plans for some building made prior to 1990, but there are fewer of these.
+There may be plans prior to 1990, but there are fewer of these.
 You may have copies made at a nominal cost to you.
 Due to space constraints, not all project plans are retained after completion of a project.
 We are working toward electronic applications and will have a greater ability to store project plans in the future.

 MAY I START WORK BEFORE MY PERMIT IS ISSUED?

 Work on a project may not legally begin before a permit is obtained and on the work site.
 Some clean-up and clearing may begin before the building permit is issued.

 DO I NEED A PERMIT TO REROOF A BUILDING?

 Yes.
 Residential reroof applications are processed at the counter of the Permit Center.
 Commercial projects will require an engineer's analysis if the existing roof covering is to remain.
 For a commercial roof tear-off and reroof, the applicant will need to provide information about roof insulation.